sajelian/sajelian.github.io/_pages/about.md

 ---
 permalink: /
-title: "roboticist in the making📈"
+title: "roboticist in the making 📈"
 author_profile: true
 redirect_from:
   - /about/